Fordham Law School

 • Business law students participate in externships with the New York Stock Exchange, the Internal Revenue Service, the Securities and Exchange Commission, the Financial Industry Regulatory Authority, and the Federal Trade Commission.

-• Fordham’s dual J.D./M.B.A. degree program allows students to earn both degrees in as little as four years.
+• Fordham’s dual full-time J.D./M.B.A. degree program allows students to earn both degrees in as little as four years.

 • Students in the Securities Litigation and Arbitration Clinic have obtained over a million dollars for their clients through settlement and arbitration awards.

 • Fordham’s Corporate Law Center offers students the opportunity to engage in debates and discussions with practicing corporate lawyers, judges, policymakers, and leading scholars on hot topics in corporate and financial law.
+The Center also offers fellowships to interested students each year.

 Select Business Law Course Offerings*